aiven/aiven-docs/docs/products/kafka/howto/enable-kafka-tiered-storage.md

     list of supported plans and regions.
 -   Aiven CLI
 -   The tiered storage for Aiven for Apache Kafka® is an **early availability** feature and requires activation on your Aiven account.
-Contact our sales team at sales@aiven.io to request activation.
-Once activated, you must enable tiered storage from the [feature preview](/docs/platform/howto/feature-preview) page in your user profile to start using it.
+    Contact [our sales team](mailto:sales@aiven.io) to request activation.
+Once activated, enable tiered storage from the [feature preview](/docs/platform/howto/feature-preview) page in your user profile to start using it.

 ## Enable tiered storage via Aiven Console